mrUlrik/Cackle.ConsoleApp/README.md

 This library utilizes and provides the following:
 * [Ardalis.GuardGlauses](https://github.com/ardalis/GuardClauses)
-	* Basic predefined, guard clauses with simpler than home-brew expansion
+	* Basic predefined, guard clauses with simpler than home-brew expansion with the ability to quickly and easily add your own
 * [CommandLineParser](https://github.com/commandlineparser/commandline)
 	* Provides advanced command line specification with very clean, easy to read implementation
 * [Serilog](https://serilog.net/)